John Ford, John Ford and John Ford.

 and other conservative causes didn't help.
 In matter of fact, for most of his life, Ford was a liberal.
 A supporter of Franklin Roosevelt and Kennedy, who personally opposed the Red Scare

 .
 He was also highly intelligent, speaking several languages including the Navajo language.
 Ford's Westerns were largely set in Monument Valley Utah and he used the Navajo tribe in the region as extras which he cast in all his westerns.
-Ford's films generated the economy for the Navajos and he paid them fair wages on union scale in a time of segregation.
+Ford's films aided the economy for the Navajos and he paid them fair wages on union scale in a time of segregation.
 For this the Navajos gave him the honorific Natani Nez

 .
 Ford's films like Fort Apache